-Here is one of a great many software solutions that claim to reduce your spam calls, www.trapcall.com/blog/how-to-stop-spam-calls.
+TrapCall.com is one of many software solutions that claim to reduce your spam calls: www.trapcall.com/blog/how-to-stop-spam-calls.
 The entire article is geared toward getting you to buy into their software product by giving you a pretense of information about how to stop spoofed robocalls.
 The software is a TRAP itself!

 - A number is chosen from a list, and an automated dialer or call-monkey [a person who acts essentially like a robot] makes the call.
 With each call, the call status is recorded into a database for the next call-monkey or dialer to read.
 These possible scenarios happen:

-- If call comes back disconnected, database is updated, and the number is not dialed again for a time.
-This is not helpful to you at all since, if it came back disconnected, it is not your active number anyway, UNLESS you can return an authentic “phone number disconnected” message to an identified spammer!
+- If the call comes back disconnected, database is updated, and the number is not dialed again for a time.
+This is not helpful to an individual at all, since it came back disconnected, it is not your active number anyway.
+Or,

-- If call is answered, either by you or by a voicemail, then again database updates number to be active, and the game is on.
-The number will be called again and again attempting to make a real person-to-robot or person-to-person contact.
+- If the call is answered, either by you or by a voicemail, then again database updates number to be active, and the game is on.
+The number will be called again and again attempting to connect with a real person.
+Or,

 - With each call, new information about the called number is collected, and if you happen to be the one that actually answers the call in person, you will continue to get oodles of calls, no matter how many times you say “remove my number from your list.”
 Why?
-First of all, these peoples are criminals that do not follow the law in the first place.
-But even if they were to “remove from THEIR list” your number, there is nothing that prevents your number from being passed on, with the newly collected information that your number is “active”, to the next group of call-monkeys.
+First of all, these people do not follow the law in the first place.
+But even if they were to remove your number from THEIR list, there is nothing that has prevented previous sharing of your number, and the newly collected information that your number is “active”, to the next group of call-monkeys.

 WHY BLOCKING PHONE NUMBERS DOES NOT WORK